 This on-campus activity respects McGill’s careful safety protocols.
 These spaces are specifically designed to allow for quiet study in spaces that are retrofitted to allow for physical distancing.
 Computers and some seats and furniture have been removed.
 The furniture in the spaces has been adjusted to ensure safe distances.
 Sanitizing stations are positioned in key areas.
 Cleaning will occur between each study period.
 Entrance and exit points will be clearly marked and one way only.

-As per directives by the Quebec Ministry of Health and McGill University, all individuals on our campuses will now be required to wear a mask or face covering at all times when in any indoor shared space, including but not limited to classrooms, Teaching and Study Hubs, shared offices, labs, hallways, elevators, and bathrooms.
+As per directives by the Quebec Ministry of Health and McGill University, all individuals on our campuses will now be required to wear a procedural mask at all times when in any indoor shared space, including but not limited to classrooms, Teaching and Study Hubs, shared offices, labs, hallways, elevators, and bathrooms.

 Since the start of the pandemic in March, the library has had to react quickly to the information needs of faculty, students and staff.
 When we turned on access to the HathiTrust Digital Library’s Emergency Temporary Access Service (ETAS) in April the Library was able to make over 2 million books from our print collection (including copyright materials) available to the McGill community.
 Many of our items are protected by copyright law but are made available digitally on a temporary basis due to the involuntary closure of McGill Library.
 Under the terms of this temporary service, the only way we can legally continue to provide users with access to digital versions of books that are held on our shelves is to close the stacks to the public.
 McGill Library users can browse the e-resources collection and print collection via WorldCat Discovery.
 This temporary service gives all students, no matter where they are in the world, access to materials on our shelves.
 Without it, students who are not studying in the city, would not be able to access materials for their own research.